BootBlock/PoSh-Backup/README.md

                 VerifyArchiveChecksumOnTest = $true
                 VerifyLocalArchiveBeforeTransfer = $true # NEW: Ensure this archive is good before sending to MyMainUNCShare SevenZipCpuAffinity         = "0,1"  # Restrict 7-Zip to CPU cores 0 and 1
+                SevenZipExcludeListFile     = "C:\PoShBackup\Config\MyDocsExcludes.txt" # NEW
             }
             ```
     *   **`BackupSets` (Set Definitions):**
         *   Each set defined under `BackupSets` can also have its own `LogRetentionCount` (New).
         *   This setting, if present, overrides both the job-level `LogRetentionCount` for jobs within that set and the `DefaultLogRetentionCount`.
+        *   **7-Zip Include/Exclude List Files (Set-Specific - New):**
+            *   `SevenZipIncludeListFile` (string, default from global `DefaultSevenZipIncludeListFile`): Path to a text file for 7-Zip include patterns for all jobs in this set.
+Overrides job-level and global settings.
+            *   `SevenZipExcludeListFile` (string, default from global `DefaultSevenZipExcludeListFile`): Path to a text file for 7-Zip exclude patterns for all jobs in this set.
+Overrides job-level and global settings.
         *   Example for a set:
             ```powershell
             "NightlyServerMaintenance" = @{
                 JobNames     = @("WebAppBackup", "SQLBackup")
                 OnErrorInJob = "StopSet"
                 LogRetentionCount = 7 # Logs for WebAppBackup & SQLBackup will keep 7 files when run via this set.
+                SevenZipExcludeListFile = "C:\PoShBackup\Config\ServerMaintenanceExcludes.txt" # NEW: Exclude list for this set
                 PostRunAction = @{
                     Enabled         = $true
                     Action          = "Restart"